-I had a favourite pair of earrings and lost one in London three years ago, I couldn’t bear to part with the remaining earring and this week found a silversmith who could make another one.
+I had a favourite pair of earrings and lost one in London a few years ago, I couldn’t bear to part with the remaining earring and so, eventually, found a silversmith who could make another one.
 The small workshop is run by a father and his two sons.
 They did such a great job, it’s impossible to tell which earring is the replacement and which one the original.
 Even better, I couldn’t have made it myself for the price (as my Gran would have said).

 So, I had an earring made and had a dress altered.
-The have caused me to meet new people, learn more about my surroundings, mind my language, save money and smile.
+That caused me to meet new people, learn more about my surroundings, mind my language, save money and smile.